Azure-Samples/azure-health-data-and-ai-samples/docs/Deployment.md

 6. Query data from Synapse Studio.

 ### 1. Deploy the Sample
-1. Deploy the Bicep template
+1. Deploy the Bicep template.

     It will create the data lake storage account and synapse workspace in the new resource group or in the exsiting resource group as per the paramter configuration.

-    1. Browse to the infra folder under this path (..\FhirToDataLake\scripts\infra).
+    1. Install Powershell [Az](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-7.1.0).
+Clone the repo and browse to the infra folder under this path (..\FhirToDataLake\scripts\infra).
-    2. Run below command to set the subscription where the infra deployment will be done
+    2. Run below command on powershell terminal to set the subscription where the infra deployment will be done.
     ```Powershell
     az account set -s 'xxxx-xxxx-xxxx-xxxx-xxxxxx'
     ```